A new mechanism for generating particle number asymmetry through interactions: Numerical results

 The time dependence of PNA is plotted as a function of the dimensionless time defined as,

 where $\omega^r_{3,{\bf 0}}$ is a reference frequency.
 In terms of the dimensionless time, the condition of Eq.\eqref{tr} is written as,

-How the PNA behaves with respect to time is discussed in the following subsection.
+How the PNA behaves with respect to time is discussed in the following subsection (\ref{sec5A}-\ref{sec5C}).
 The results, as will be shown later, revealed that the PNA has an oscillatory behavior.
 We also investigate the parameter dependence for two typical cases, one of which corresponds to the longer period and the other corresponds to the shorter period.
+In the numerical simulation, we do not specify the unit of parameters.
+Note that the numerical values for the dimensionless quantities such as ratio of masses do not depend on the choice of the unit as far as the quantities in the ratio are given in the same unit.
+In subsection \ref{sec5D}, we assign the unit for the parameters and estimate the ratio of the PNA over entropy density.